iKarwan/YTKillerPlus/README.md

 ### TrollStore iPA Only
 * Download and install TrollStore from [here](https://github.com/opa334/TrollStore).
-* download the YouTube ipa from the link above and install it via TrollStore:
+* download the YouTube ipa from the link [here](https://mega.nz/file/1wE3wIBQ#1z4FEgBpoLc2NbvDVI7gt2O_hvPa019cr6JEM7-fiNI) and install it via TrollStore:

 ### fix YT Sign IN issue..
 * NOTE !!! if u used the iPA u need a license to be activated and enabled YTKillerPlus first to use sign in in the app .
-* if u on below iOS 15 , like from 14.8 down to 13.0 and want to use the iPA u need to enable fix sign in in Miscellaneous section to sign in without issue on those versions .

 ## Localization..